-Electricity theft is a pervasive issue that undermines the financial stability and operational efficiency of electric utilities worldwide.
+Electricity theft is a pervasive issue undermines that the financial stability and operational efficiency of electric utilities worldwide.
 It encompasses various illicit activities, including bypassing meters, tampering with wiring, and unauthorized connections, leading to significant non-technical losses (NTLs).
-These losses not only affect the revenue streams of utility companies but also compromise the integrity and reliability of the power Traditional distribution network. methods of detecting electricity theft,
+These losses not only affect the revenue streams of utility companies but also compromise the integrity and reliability of the power distribution network.
+Traditional methods of detecting electricity theft,